Top Tax Issues for 2016

 The individual mandate penalty increases to the higher of 2 percent of yearly household income or $325 person per year, with a maximum penalty per family for those using this method of $975.

-In addition, federal poverty level guidelines, used to determine if the individual qualifies for subsidy, have increased.
+In addition, federal poverty level guidelines, used to determine if the individual qualifies for

 3. ACA provisions’ impact on businesses